 Alex lives with his wife Kate and children, Avi and Eliora, in Park Slope.
 He also serves as treasurer for the advisory board of the St. Mary’s Boys Secondary School in Nyeri, Kenya.

-Prior to joining the firm, Mike was a campaign manager and field director on numerous political campaigns, helped manage the political operation for the Hotel Trades Council and UNITE HERE and handled complex policy issues for New York State Assembly Health Committee Chair Richard N. Gottfried.
+Prior to joining the firm, Mike was a campaign manager and communicator on numerous political campaigns, helped manage political operations for major unions and handled complex policy issues in state government.

 The Managing Director of BerlinRosen’s national issue advocacy practice, Andy McDonald is a trusted strategist with deep experience leading communications for diverse national organizations on high priority campaigns and initiatives.